Severson-Group/eMach/docs/source/code.rst

 code requirements for ``analyzers`` and ``machine_designs``.
 Understanding of proper Python coding practices are necessary to contribute to each section of ``eMach``.

-Analyzer Code
+Analyzers
 ++++++++++++++++++++++++++++++++++++++++++++

-The code required for each ``analyzer``  must be structured to analyze any set of user-defined inputs and produce user-defined outputs.
-The code structure of each ``analyzer`` should contain each of the following classes:
+Analyzer modules should be located within ``mach_eval/analyzers`` and then placed within the appropriate subdirectory.

+An analyzer module may contain multiple analyzers.
+Each analyzer must consist of the following classes:

-1. Design Problem Class
+1. At least one Problem class
-2. Design Analyzer Class
+2. One Analyzer class

-Design Problem Class
+Problem Class
 *******************************************

-The Design Problem class shall contain an initializer and any definitions required of that initializer that accomplishes the following tasks:

-1. Takes the user inputs as arguments
+The purpose of the problem class is to provide the analyzer class the necessary information to analyze a problem.
+Aspects to consider:

+1. Naming
     a.
-Inputs are any and all information required to fully define a ``problem``
+The problem class name should begin similarly to the analyzer class's name, i.e. ``ReallyGreatProblem`` for ``ReallyGreatAnalyzer``.
+2. Code comments on user input
+    a.
+Provide short description of each argument
     b.
-This can include machine dimensions, data arrays, etc.
-2. Comments out explanations of each argument, which should include the following:
+Specify argument units
+3. Recommended practices
     a.
-Arguemnt name
+Provide user data through the problem class initalizer
     b.
-A brief description of how it is used and where it is stored
-    c.
-Argument units
+Multiple problem classes can be defined for use with a single analyzer so that users can provide differing formats or conceptualizations of the necessary information (perhaps even requiring some computation within the problem class itself prior to being used in the analyzer).

-Design Analyzer Class
+Analyzer Class
 *******************************************

-The Design Analyzer class is where the data processing occurs after the problem has been initialized and should accomplish the following tasks:
+The Analyzer class is where the analysis operation is expected to occur.
+Aspects to consider:

-1. Define an ``analyze`` function
+1. Required functions:
     a.
-Argument should be a single problem object
+Each analyzer must provide an ``analyze(problem p)`` function that takes exactly one argument, a problem object, and returns the analysis results.

+2. Optional initializer
+    a.
+An initializer may be used to configure the analyzer's state in a manner that will be re-used across multiple problems.
     b.
-Return should be raw data that can be post-processed, if neccessary
-2. Comments out explanations of each argument/return, which should include the following:
+The developer must have a compelling reason for why this information is not instead provided to the problem object.
+3. Code comments
     a.
-Arguemnt/return name
+Provide short description of each argument / return value
     b.
-A brief description of how it is used and where it is stored
-    c.
-Argument/return units
+Specify argument / return value units

 Machine Designs Code
 ++++++++++++++++++++++++++++++++++++++++++++